isomerpages/moe-asrjc/_open-house-2025/Welcome to Open House 2025.md

 </div>
 <p><strong>Interested in More Details?</strong>
 </p>
-<p>For a complete overview of all the activities and refreshments, click
+<p>For a complete overview of all the activities and refreshments, please
-<a href="https://drive.google.com/file/d/1UUCWNcLkigETN_U3Gp-nWw6ID9KupY3X/view?usp=sharing" rel="noopener noreferrer nofollow" target="_blank">here</a>to access our comprehensive Open House program sheet.
-Discover
+click <a href="https://drive.google.com/file/d/1UUCWNcLkigETN_U3Gp-nWw6ID9KupY3X/view?usp=sharing" rel="noopener noreferrer nofollow" target="_blank">here</a> access
-everything we have planned, from engaging activities to delicious treats, and make the most of your visit by exploring what ASR has to offer!</p>
+our comprehensive Open House program sheet.
+Discover everything we have planned, from engaging activities to delicious treats, and make the most of your visit by exploring what ASR has to offer!</p>
 <p></p>
 <p></p>
 <p><strong>Download the ASR 2025 Prospectus!</strong>